Kong/docs.konghq.com/app/install/microsoft-azure.md

     That's it - You can now use Kong by browsing to `<dns-label>.westeurope.azurecontainer.io`.

     Quickly learn how to use Kong with the [5-minute Quickstart](/latest/getting-started/quickstart).

+## Deploying Kong via the Azure Marketplace
+The Azure Marketplace provides quickstart templates that allow you to very easily install certain technologies.

+It currenly also provides some templates to deploy Kong on Azure VMs:

+1. **Kong Certified by Bitnami** templates

+    Developer Tools software from the leading publisher

+    You can find the template [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/bitnami.kong)

+1. **Kong Cluster** template

+    Kong Cluster for production environments.
+    This solution configures a load-balanced Kong cluster with an additional Cassandra cluster for data storage.

+    You can find the template [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/bitnami.kong-cluster)

 ## Running PostgreSQL on Azure with Azure Database for PostgreSQL
 Azure Database for PostgreSQL is a great way to use a managed PostgreSQL in the Azure Cloud.